 According to insureon.com, 22 states have their own competitive Workers’ Comp fund and in a handful of states, you can ONLY purchase Workers’ Comp through the state’s monopolistic fund.
-Many consider state funds a last resort due to the surcharges, penalties, fees and audits they impose on a business.
-In some states, the rates of the fund are competitive, however, private insurers are usually more affordable.
+Many consider state funds a last resort due to the surcharges, penalties, fees, and audits they impose on a business.
+In some states, the rates of the fund are competitive, however, private insurers are usually more affordable for small businesses.

 PEOs/Employee Leasing Companies